 Monsters like Medusa or the Harpies, when looked at through the lense of feminism become suddenly much more familiar.

 Another book that has just hit stores within the last couple of months (Spring 2021), Women and Other Monsters is a fresh and much-needed look into these old stories because they reveal the truth about ourselves.

 Society puts unattainable expectations on women, and thus we’re often left feeling less than, disappointed, and feeling like something is missing.
-But at the intersection of sexuality and spirituality lies our true potential as women: our innate wild woman.
+But at the intersection of sexuality and spirituality lies our true potential as women: our lost womanly instincts.

-This wild woman book will help guide you through rituals and experiences to allow joy to creep back into your life and tap into flow.
+This book will help guide you through rituals and experiences to allow joy to creep back into your life and tap into flow.

 Perhaps a different best wild woman book, this one is all about using your voice and expressing your truth through writing.
 Because women have been taught to turn our attentions in, we often have a difficult time expressing ourselves and speaking our truth.